-Low Dose Naltrexone (LDN) for patients with Chronic Fatigue Syndrome (CFS), Fibromyalgia (FM), Lyme Disease, Multiple Sclerosis, Rheumatoid Arthritis, Hashimoto’s disease, Complex Regional Pain Syndrome, Crohn’s disease, and others.
+Low Dose Naltrexone (LDN) has been prescribed to patient with a variety of ailments from Chronic Fatigue Syndrome (CFS), Fibromyalgia (FM), Lyme Disease, Multiple Sclerosis, Rheumatoid Arthritis, Hashimoto’s disease, Complex Regional Pain Syndrome, Crohn’s disease, to skin conditions like psoriases.

-90% of the body’s endorphin production occurs at night.
-Peak production of endorphins occurs between the hours of 2AM and 4AM.
+A majority (90%) of the body’s endorphin production occurs at night.
+Peak production of endorphins occurs between the hours of 2am and 4am.
 Taking low-dose naltrexone at bedtime, in a dosage range of 1.5 – 6mg, causes a significant increase in natural endorphin production.
 When a tiny dose of naltrexone is taken at bedtime, the body attempts to overcome the temporary opioid block by significantly increasing production of natural endorphins.
-The generally recommended dosage range for LDN is from 1.5 mg. to 6 mg.
+The generally recommended dosage range for LDN is from 0.5 mg to 6 mg.
 Dosages below this range are likely to have no effect at all, and dosages above this range are likely to block endorphins for an exaggerated period of time and interfere with its effectiveness.
-At higher doses, (50mg), naltrexone can cause insomnia, nausea, vomiting, anxiety, headache, abdominal pain, muscle aches, rash, dizziness, fatigue, loss of appetite, constipation, and liver problems.
-However, at low dosages there are no major side effects or toxicities reported by our patients.
+At higher doses naltrexone can cause insomnia, nausea, vomiting, anxiety, headache, abdominal pain, muscle aches, rash, dizziness, fatigue, loss of appetite, constipation, and liver problems.
+However, at low dosages we see less side effects or toxicities reported by our patients.
 In our experience with hundreds of patients, an occasional case of insomnia or early awakening, vivid dreaming, or mild GI upset are the only reported adverse effects.
 These side effects can be minimized by either taking LDN earlier in the evening, and/or taking it with a small snack.
-We also recommend starting out with a low dose (1.5mg) and gradually increasing the dose (over a few weeks) until the desired target dose has been reached.
+We also recommend starting out with a low dose (0.5- 1.5mg) and gradually increasing the dose, over a few weeks, until the desired target dose has been reached.
 When taken for several months, the increase in natural endorphin levels may significantly impact overall health and wellness.
 To thoroughly evaluate the effectiveness of LDN, we recommend that you take it for a minimum of six months.
 Keep a journal of your health symptoms to see if you notice any improvement.
 If the improvement is noticeable, continue taking it.
 Your prescriber can determine if/when to stop taking LDN.

-Apothecary options prepares immediate-release naltrexone capsules in a variety of strengths.
-1.5mg, 3mg, and 4.5mg are common strengths.
-Custom dosages are always available.
+Apothecary Options prepares lactose- and gluten-free immediate release naltrexone capsules in a variety of common strengths from 0.5mg to 4.5mg and custom dosages are always available.
 The recommended dosage is usually one capsule taken at bedtime.
 If sleep disturbances occur, we recommend taking it earlier in the day, and then gradually taking it later in the evening.
 There are some patients who simply cannot tolerate the sleep disruption and find that they still get good results by taking LDN in the morning.
-Our capsules are lactose-free and gluten free.
-We use micro-crystalline cellulose (Avicel® PH-105) which is the preferred filler for low-dose naltrexone.
+Our capsules are .